alvarosf07/computer-science-DSA/README.md

 <ol start="3">
   <li> <b>Hard Problems</b> </li>
   Hard problems are very challenging (and tricky) problems that require not only a good mastery of the specific DSA sub-field, but also good knowledge and skills with algorithms and most importantly: good coding intuition.
 Most of the hard problems require realizing a certain trick or alternative formulation that makes the question easier to solve.
 Hard problems are asked in coding interviews mainly oriented to heavy software-developer roles, or certain positions in finance that require strong problem-solving skills.
 Depending on the coding expertise, hard problems can take from 15 minutes to several hours to solve; although is common to give up before finding a solution.
-For time optimization purposes, it's recommended to look at the solution of hard problems if no meaningful progress towards the solution has been made after 30-40 minutes.
+For time optimization purposes, it's recommended to look at the answer to hard problems if no meaningful progress towards the solution has been made after 30-40 minutes.
 </ol>
 <br/>